Jessica Jackson

-Jessica Jackson is an American human rights attorney and Chief Executive Officer at REFORM Alliance.
+Jessica Jackson is an American human rights attorney and chief executive officer at REFORM Alliance.
 She is also the co-founder of Dream Corps JUSTICE, a national bipartisan effort aimed at reducing America's incarceration rate.
-She served as the youngest mayor of the city of Mill Valley.
+She was the youngest mayor of the city of Mill Valley.

 Early life and education

 Jackson was raised in Mill Valley, California.
 She attended Hyde School in Woodstock, Connecticut, where she was nominated to the school's inaugural Alumni Hall of Honor in 2016.
 At age 18, Jackson dropped out of high school and received her GED.

 When Jackson was 22, her then-husband was sentenced to six years in prison for a nonviolent drug offense.
 Jackson had a newborn baby and no job, so she moved in with her mother.
 Her husband's prison sentence motivated her to go to college and law school so that she could become a lawyer and fight for families like her own.

 Jackson received her bachelor's degree in Political Science and English from the Honors College of the University of South Florida.
 In 2011, she received her J.D. from Santa Clara University School of Law, where she received the Dean's Leadership Award.